watson-developer-cloud/dotnet-standard-sdk/src/IBM.WatsonDeveloperCloud.LanguageTranslator.v2/README.md

 var _languageTranslator = new LanguageTranslator(tokenOptions, "<version-date>");
 ```

-Services created before 2018-06-15 are authenticated using username and password..
+Services created before `2018-06-15` are authenticated using username and password.
 ```cs
 // create a Language Translator Service instance LanguageTranslationService _languageTranslator = new LanguageTranslationService();